Cheong Wa Dae: Yeongbingwan

 In the past, there was no space in the Cheong Wa Dae to greet state guests.
-Therefore, the Chosun Hotel and Walkerhill Hotel were used, or the Korean house (content 3) was used as a guest house.
+Therefore, the Chosun Hotel and Walkerhill Hotel were used, or the Korean house was used as a guest house.
 In 1958, the Syngman Rhee administration nationalized Jangchungdan Park to build a guesthouse and began construction.
 Construction was temporarily suspended due to the April 19 Revolution and the May 16 military coup, but the Shilla Hotel guesthouse was completed in February 1967.
-However, it was operated mainly by state guests who suffered financial difficulties, and was eventually sold to the public in 1973 and became the current Shilla Hotel.
+However, it was eventually sold to the public in 1973 and became the current Shilla Hotel.

-Since then, it has been argued that the space for events in Cheong Wa Dae is not suitable for the national status, and construction of the current guesthouse on the old site of Gyeongnongjae, which was built to encourage farming during the Joseon period, began in January 1978.
+As the event space at Cheong Wa Dae was not suitable for the national status, construction of the current guesthouse on the old site of Gyeongnongjae, began in January 1978.
 The guesthouse was completed at the end of that year; in October 1998, the surrounding old buildings were renovated and then re-renovated in June 2000.